 We labelled the recommendations as either "strong" or "conditional" according to the GRADE approach.
-We used the words "we recommend" for strong recommendations and "we suggest" for conditional recommendations.
+We used the words "we recommend" or "should" for strong recommendations and "we suggest" or "could" for conditional or weak recommendations.
 Suggested interpretation of strong and conditional recommendations by patients, clinicians and health care policy makers is as follows: